 Driving Assessment for Individuals with a Handicap

-A handicap is any condition (physical, mental or emotional) that interferes with an individual’s normal functioning.
+A handicap is any condition or disability (physical, mental or emotional) that interferes with an individual’s regular functioning.
 Medical conditions that can significantly affect an individual’s ability to drive safely can include:

 - Parkinson’s disease